A-ges/Electricity_Thesis_Andrey_Geschiere_CSAI/README.md

 - `load_profiles` — `(days, 96)` aggregate kW per 15-minute slot
 - `df_pricing` — per-day, per-hour price (baseline vs used)

-> Metrics like Gini, were implemented but not used in the final thesis
+> Some metrics (e.g. Gini, variance), were implemented but not used in the final thesis

 `runhere.ipynb` shows the same example with a small population (`300c`, 10 days) and prints output shapes.
 Refer to the docstring of `run_model` for all